How to Hire a Shopify Google Ads Expert in 2026 (and What They Should Actually Deliver)

 | $100K+/mo | Agency + software | 5-12% of spend |

 Read it off your current monthly spend, not your ambition.
-Most stores overhire - they bring in an agency at $8K/month spend when Scaley AI and the Skool community would carry them to $20K first.
+Most stores overhire.
+They bring in an agency at $8K/month spend when Scaley AI and the Skool community would carry them to $20K first.
 The jump that actually pays for itself is the one into server-side tracking and feed engineering, and that arrives at the expert tier, not before it.

 What the ZenoX Shopify app actually does